DesmetQuentin/pyseasters/docs/index.rst

       :img-top: _static/svg/database.svg
       :class-card: intro-card

-      Presentation of the database & guide to replicate it using the PySEASTERS CLI.
+      Presentation of the database & guide to replicate it using the SEASTERSdb CLI.

    .. grid-item-card:: User guide
       :link: user_guide/index